Ivy-Apps/ivy-wallet/docs/Architecture.md

 # Ivy's Architecture

 Ivy Wallet's architecture is simple - use the shortest solution that works and doesn't break the app.
-We are no fanatics/sectarians that follow strict rules, patterns, paradigms - we do whatever makes sense.
+We are no fanatics who follow strict rules, patterns or paradigms.
+We simply do whatever makes sense.

-Although there a few principles that we like:
+Although there a few **principles that we like:**

 - **80/20:** 20% of the code brings 80% of the user value
 - **Don't walk away from complexity, run!** If you can't explain it to a 5 yr old, delete it and start over from scratch.
 - **Don't overengineer.** Less is more.
 The best developers come up with the "dumbest" solutions.
 Be pragmactic.
 - **Build for today cuz tomorrow may never come.** Building for the future is a sure way to fail in the present.

-Enough philosophy, just be yourself - keep it simple and let's dive to the details.
+Enough philosophy, just be yourself - keep it simple and let's dive into the details.

 ## Screen: Compose UI + ComposeViewModel